nextcloud/lookup-server/doc/architecture.md

 * federationid - The public federation ID. visible to others.
 * name - The public name of a user.
 * email - The public email of a user.
+* emailstatus - The status of the email address.
+1 means verified.
+Everything else means unverified and is the verification key that is needed to verify this email.
 * organisation - The organisation or company of a user.
 Can help to be found easier.
 * country - The country of a user in cleartext.
 * city - The city of a user